Home » Thrift Store Makeovers » Drapery Hooks Repurposed Into Small Easels

 pliers bending curtain hook prong

-I bend the outer prongs to the front, and the inner prongs to the back.
+I bend the outer prongs forward and the inner prongs backward.

 side view of curtain hook easel

-The prongs I use in the front get an extra little bend in an up position, which helps hold your “pretty” in place.
+The prongs I use in the front receive an extra slight bend in an upward position, which helps hold your “pretty” in place.

 In this case, the actual “hook” (the part that goes into the drapery rod)was way too big, so I snipped it off.